 Southend has one AQMA – at The Bell junction.

-To take part in the current Air Quality Action Plan Consultation 2017 please visit the Southend Consultation Portal.
+To take part in the current Air Quality Action Plan Consultation 2018 please see the documents below.